flopreynat/flopreynat/_posts/2017-01-03-personal-data-privacy-2017.markdown

 - Turn off your phone at night
 - Use [Tor](https://www.torproject.org/) as much as you can on your desktop
 - Use [Orbot](https://guardianproject.info/apps/orbot/) (and hence Orfox) as much as you can on your android if you have one
 - If you don't have enough patience, use [Mozilla's Firefox](https://www.mozilla.org/en-US/firefox/new/) as default browser.
-Ok they get funded by the other big guns I'm talking about because they need the traffic.
+Ok they get funded by the other big guns I'm talking (they need mozilla's search traffic).
 But they're non profit, big on privacy and encryption, so let's give them credit.
 - Block trackers ([Better from Indie](https://ind.ie/) for Safari, [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) or [Ghostery](https://addons.mozilla.org/fr/firefox/addon/ghostery/)... although I'm hearing things about Ghostery selling their stats back)
 - Get a [Protonmail](https://protonmail.com/) account ffs!
 Paying a small amount for private email is good for you, and a very decent model
 - Use [Spideroak](https://spideroak.com/) for cloud storage